General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Introduction

-We shall use special notations for integrals with respect to time and for those taken along the light-ray trajectory.
-Specifically, the time integrals from a function $F(t, {\bm x})$, where ${\bm x}$ is not specified, are denoted as
+We shall introduce and distinguish notations for integrals taken with respect to time at a fixed spatial point, from those taken along a light-ray trajectory.
+Specifically, the time integrals from a function $F(t, {\bm x})$, where ${\bm x}$ is a fixed point in space, are denoted as